Elizabeth Hubbard: Acting career

-After The Doctors was cancelled, Hubbard joined the cast of One Life to Live for the recurring role of society matron Estelle Chadwick for 1983 to 1983.
+After The Doctors was cancelled, Hubbard joined the cast of One Life to Live in the recurring role of society matron Estelle Chadwick.
 In 1984, she joined As the World Turns as businesswoman Lucinda Walsh.
 She was nominated nine times for a Daytime Emmy for the role.
-Hubbard left the program in 1999 (due to a disagreement over the character's direction) but was persuaded to return several months later by the show's new executive producer.
+Hubbard left the program in 1999 due to a disagreement over the character's direction, but was persuaded to return several months later by the show's new executive producer.
 Hubbard was featured in a prominent storyline in 2005 when her character was diagnosed with cancer.
-She was in the show's 50th anniversary episode in April 2006, and stayed with the show until its final episode in September 2010.
+She was in the show's 50th anniversary episode in April 2006 and remained with the show until its final episode in September 2010.

-In July 2009 she started a recurring role on the Dutch soap Goede Tijden, Slechte Tijden (Good Times, Bad Times), and played the role of Sair Poindexter, an American sexologist and mother of the Irene Huygens (Anita Donk) character.
-Hubbard, who traveled frequently to the Dutch province of Friesland where her boyfriend resides, was cast after meeting the writers on one of her visits.
-(As the World Turns also aired in the Netherlands and Hubbard was already well-known there as a result.)
+In July 2009, she began a recurring role on the Dutch soap opera Goede tijden, slechte tijden (Good Times, Bad Times), and played the role of Sair Poindexter, an American sexologist and mother of character Irene Huygens, played by Anita Donk.
+Hubbard, who traveled frequently to the Dutch province of Friesland where her boyfriend resided, was cast after meeting the writers on one of her visits.
+As the World Turns also aired in the Netherlands and Hubbard was already well-known there as a result.

 In 2015, Hubbard appeared as Eva Montgomery on the soap opera web series Anacostia.
 She was nominated in 2016 for a Daytime Emmy for Outstanding Actress in a Digital Daytime Drama Series for the role.

+Marriage and child

+Hubbard was married to furrier David Bennett from 1968 to 1973.
+They had one child, a son, Jeremy Bennett (born September 20, 1971).

+Death

+Hubbard died of cancer at her home in Roxbury, Connecticut, on April 8, 2023, at the age of 89.